stevinz/three-subdivide/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Loop algorithm, however, doesn't always provide uniform results as the vertices are skewed toward the most used vertex positions.
 A triangle box (like `BoxGeometry` for example) will favor some corners more than others.
 To alleviate this issue, this implementation includes an initial pass to split coplanar faces at their shared edges.
 It starts by splitting along the longest shared edge first, and then from that midpoint it splits to any remaining coplanar shared edges.
 This can be disabled by passing 'split' as false.
 </div>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Also by default, this implementation inserts new UV coordinates, but does not average them using the Loop algorithm.
-In some cases (usually in round-ish geometries) this will produce undesired results, a noticeable tearing will occur.
+In some cases (often in flat geometries) this will produce undesired results, a noticeable tearing will occur.
 In such cases, try passing 'uvSmooth' as true to enable UV averaging.

 ## Install